-As the Beaglebone Black device tree is provided by the kernel community, and will continue to evolve on its own, we don't want to make changes directly to the device tree file for this board.
+As the Beagle Play device tree is provided by the kernel community, and will continue to evolve on its own, we don't want to make changes directly to the device tree file for this board.

-The easiest way to customize the board DTS is to create a new DTS file that includes the Beaglebone Black or Black Wireless DTS, and add its own definitions.
+The easiest way to customize the board DTS is to create a new DTS file that includes the Beagle Play DTS, and adds its own definitions.

-So, create a new am335x-boneblack-custom.dts file in which you just include the regular board DTS file.
+So, create a new arch/arm64/boot/dts/ti/k3-am625-beagleplay-custom.dts file in which you just include the regular board DTS file.
 We will add further definitions in the next sections.

 '''

 // SPDX-License-Identifier: GPL-2.0

-#include "am335x-boneblack-wireless.dts"
+#include "k3-am625-beagleplay.dts"

 '''

-Modify the arch/arm/boot/dts/Makefile file to add your custom Device Tree, and then have it compiled with (make dtbs).
-Now, copy the new DTB to the tftp server home directory, change the DTB file name in the U-Boot configuration6, and boot the board.
+Modify the arch/arm64/boot/dts/ti/Makefile file to add your custom Device Tree, and then have it compiled with (make dtbs).
+Now, copy the new DTB to the tftp server home directory, change the DTB file name in the U-Boot configuration7, and boot the board.